google/seq2seq/docs/inference.md

 ## UNK token replacement using a mapping

 A slightly more sophisticated approach to UNK token replacement is to use a mapping instead of copying words from the source.
-For example, "Munich" is translated as "München" in German, but if you were to simply copy "Munich" from the source you would never get this translation right.
+For example, "Munich" is always translated as "München" in German, so that simply copying "Munich" from the source you would never result in the right translation even if the words are perfectly aligned using attention scores.

-You can use [fast_align](https://github.com/clab/fast_align) to generate such a mapping based on the conditional probabilities of target given source.
+One strategy is to use [fast_align](https://github.com/clab/fast_align) to generate a mapping based on the conditional probabilities of target given source.

 ```bash